Šibenik: Demographics

+Throughout history, there was a significant Italian-speaking community in Šibenik.
+According to the Austrian censuses, there were 1,018 residents of the central settlement that used Italian as their habitual language (14.5% of the total population) in 1890, and 810 (6.4%) in 1910.
+The commune as a whole had 1,090 (5.3%) Italian speakers in 1890, and 836 (2.8%) in 1910.
+In 2011, only 16 people declared themselves as Italians, corresponding to 0.03% of the total population.

 Economy

 Port

 Šibenik is one of the best protected ports on the Croatian Adriatic and is situated on the estuary of the Krka River.
 The approach channel is navigable by ships up to 50,000 tonnes deadweight.
 The port itself has depths up to 40 m.

 Transportation

 Šibenik has a railway station which is a terminus of the local Perković - Šibenik railway, a branch of M604 railway connecting Zagreb and Split via Knin.
 The train services are operated by Croatian Railways.

 Bus station Šibenik is connected by daily bus lines with the surrounding towns such as Vodice, Pirovac, Biograd na Moru.
 There are good connections to major cities across Croatia: Rijeka, Crikvenica, Zagreb, Osijek, Zadar, Split, Makarska, Dubrovnik.